Welcome to the PSR/Sacramento Website

 care professionals and other concerned citizens committed to the following goals:

-- Eliminating nuclear weapons and promoting alternatives to war and militarism as a means of resolving international conflict and preventing terrorism (see the Nuclear Weapons, War, and Militarism page for information about our “1,000 Call Campaign” to help rid the world of nuclear weapons)
+- Eliminating nuclear weapons and promoting alternatives to war and militarism as a means of resolving international conflict and preventing terrorism (see the Nuclear Weapons, War, and Militarism page for information about our “1,000 Call Campaign” to help rid the world of nuclear weapons).

-- Protecting the environment and reducing man-made contributions to global warming.
+If you are a health care professional, sign onto this letter calling for an immediate ceasefire. - Protecting the environment and reducing man-made contributions to global warming.

 - Promoting social justice, both locally and globally.